 Edinburgh, the rolling capital of Scotland, was founded around 7th century AD.
-It is the second most populous city in Scotland, right behind Glasgow.
+It is the second-most populous city in Scotland, right behind Glasgow.
 In addition, Edinburgh is also one of the world’s top festival destinations.
 The city is robust with a vibrant art scene, lively nightlife and popular historical attractions.
 Out of these attractions, Edinburgh Castle is one of the most popular and one of the most interesting.
+Here are our favorite 5 facts about Edinburgh Castle.

 It was built near a volcano.